Finding The Best Mattress For Arthritis

 You should identify your preferred sleeping conditions and how it may impact your spinal alignment while resting.
 Once you nail down the exact way you prefer to rest your body, you can narrow down firmness options.

-Whether you prefer latex or memory foam, your selection is dependent on your preference and their conforming ability.
+Furthermore, whether you prefer latex or memory foam, your selection is dependent on your preference and their conforming ability.
 Memory foam can be tricky for arthritic people, but considering your body type and the right density can be a match made in sleep heaven.

 If you share the bed with a restless sleeper, your condition might only worsen.
 Movements caused by your partner can keep you up at night.
 For most athritis diagnosis, the best model is one with minimal motion transfer.